-Along came a study by Mayrovitz (REF 3), who investigated the localised effect of different magnetic poles and a sham field over the second finger.
+A study by Mayrovitz (REF 3) investigated the localised effect of different magnetic poles and a sham field over the second finger.
 Mayrovitz exposed 12 healthy volunteers to either a sham field or a rare earth molybdenum magnet over the palmer part of the finger for 15 minutes.
 Mayrovitz noted that “despite the fact that physics tells us that the field strength at the magnet’s north and south poles are equal, it has been argued that the biological effects strongly depend on which pole is applied to the target tissue”.

 Accurate measurements on skin microcirculation were made and showed a significant reduction in blood circulation for both sides of the magnet when compared to the sham field.
 Interestingly there was no significant difference between the north and south pole groups.

 Another application of static magnetic field therapy is Transcranial Static Magnetic Field Stimulation (tSMS).
-A study by Oliviero (REF 4) investigated the effects of placing a large neodymium magnet against the skull, over the motor cortex to assess neuromodulation.
-Their results showed different effects with different strength magnets, but no difference between the north and south pole.
+A study by Oliviero (REF 4) investigated the effects of placing a strong, weak and sham neodymium magnet against the skull, over the motor cortex to evaluate cortical excitability changes.
+They found a greater effect with the stronger magnet, but no difference between the north and south pole.

 The three studies quoted and my own experiments investigated the biological effects of static magnetic fields on human tissue.
-It appears that for the magnet type, field strength and application site and duration studied, that no difference could be detected to key indicators such as blood pressure, heart rate or an inflammatory response for either the positive or negative magnetic field.
+They found no differences to objective indicators such as blood pressure, heart rate or an inflammatory response to either positive or negative magnetic field exposure.